gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

     - Direct Attach Copper (DAC) Cables are the newer form of coaxial cabling and fixed assembly copper cables used to connect network hardware (switches, routers, servers).
 Cost-effective and consume less power than fiber. **Support up to 100 Gbps for short distances (15 meters for active cables, 7 meters for passive)**.
 These cables are suitable for interconnect applications between two servers, routers, switches, or other devices.

     - Twin-axial Cables are featured two insulated copper conductors and are optimized for **short-range high-speed signaling**.
 It supports **10 Gbps or more at 10 meters**.
 Used in SFP+(small form factor pluggable plus) and QSFP(quad small form factor pluggable) direct attach applications between two routers and switches.
+Twinaxial cables are cost-effective alternatives to coaxial cables for certain applications.
 It is less vulnerable to EMI.

 ## Copper Network Connections (physical plugs)